mrecos/SAA_2019_Bayes_CAR/README.md

 # SAA 2019 - Bayesian Hierarchical ICAR Model
 ### April 11th, 2019 @ Albuquerque, NM

+## 2019/04/14 - Post confernece note:
+Thank you for visiting this repo/poster.
+The code is in the process of reorganization and a little tidying.
+The poster is in the `poster` folder.
+I will issue a DOI and do a github release when the code is relatively acceptable.
+Please let me know if you have any questions.
+Thanks!

 ### Session:
 #### Novel Statistical Techniques in Archaeology II (QUANTARCH II) (Sponsored by SAA QUANTARCH Interest Group)